 Congressional

-The General Assembly can override a veto with a two-thirds vote.
+Primary Authority: The Missouri General Assembly draws and enacts congressional plans, subject to the Governor’s veto.
+The General Assembly can override a veto with a 2/3 vote in each chamber.
 Republicans currently have veto-proof majorities in both chambers.
+[Mo.
+Const. art.
+III, § 45]

 Legislative